 Conclusion

-Hope you can fix the Flash Player Not Working in chrome issue by following these methods.
+Hope you can fix the Flash Player Not Working in Chrome issue by following these methods.